astroumd/lmtoy/examples/lmtoy_reduce.md

 For an observation consisting of a set of OBSNUM's a typical reduction strategy could be as follows:

+* Find out which OBSNUM's you are interested in.
+For example a simple grep on the **data_lmt.log** file could be sufficient.

-* First use **lmtoy_reduce.sh** for each OBSNUM.
+* Then use **lmtoy_reduce.sh** for each OBSNUM.
 Make sure you cull out the spectra that are bad, by reviewing logs, figures and data, edit the parameter file and re-running the script.

 * If applicable, use **lmtoy_combine.sh** for the series of previously determined good OBSNUM's.
+Make sure the gridding is the same for all OBSNUM's.

 ## Running lmtoy_reduce.sh